Fogelholk/CleverControl/README.md

 * I currently don't own any dimmers, hence the script might/should not work with them (yet) :)
 * Only updates the tdtool.txt when a device is changed.
 My current workaround is a cronjob every 15 minutes to update tdtool.txt in the background.
 * A few hardcoded knockups (for example temperature sensors) and fault tollerance needs to be looked over.
+* Only tested and optimized for Firefox at the moment!

 Screenshot
 ----------